Summer in Japan - How to Plan a Japan Summer Trip 2026

 1. Tokyo: Modernity and Anime Center

-What makes Tokyo unique in summer: You can spend 3 days exploring world-class museums, multi-level gaming arcades, and incredible food experiences and never feel like you're hiding from the weather.
+You can easily spend 3 full days exploring museums, multi-level arcades, themed attractions, and incredible food spots, and never feel like you're hiding from the weather.

-See the lantern-lit floats, colorful parades, and locals in yukata filling the streets every evening.
+See the lantern-lit floats, colorful parades, and locals in yukatas filling the streets every evening.
 This is not a tourist event.
 It has been happening every July for over 1,000 years.

 To cool yourself, enjoy cool breezes in Arashiyama's bamboo forest in the morning, and, in the evening, dip your feet into the Kamogawa River, just like the locals do.